What are Weight Sensors?

 2. Hydraulic Weight Sensor

-When the gravitational force P of the measured object acts, the pressure of the hydraulic oil increases and the degree of the increase is proportional to P. By measuring the increase in pressure, we can obtain the quality of the object.
-The hydraulic weight sensor has a simple and firm structure and a large measuring range, but its accuracy generally does not exceed 1/100.
+When the gravitational force P of the measured object acts on the sensor, the pressure of the hydraulic oil increases proportionally to P. By measuring this pressure increase, the mass of the object can be determined.
+Hydraulic weight sensors feature a simple, robust structure and large measuring range, but their accuracy typically does not exceed 1/100 (1%).
+They are particularly suitable for harsh environments and heavy-duty applications where extreme durability is required.

 3. Capacitive Weight Sensor

-It works by using the proportional relationship between the oscillation frequency f of the capacitor oscillation circuit and the electrode plate distance d.
-There are two electrode plates, one fixed and the other movable.
-When the test object is placed on the load-bearing platform, the leaf spring deflects, the distance between the two electrode plates changes, and the oscillation frequency of the circuit also changes accordingly.
-By measuring the change in frequency, we can determine the object of the object.
-Capacitive weight sensors consume less power and cost less, with an accuracy of 1/200 to 1/500.
+Capacitive sensors operate on the proportional relationship between the oscillation frequency f of a capacitor oscillation circuit and the electrode plate distance d.
+The system consists of two electrode plates: one fixed and one movable.
+When a test object is placed on the load-bearing platform, the leaf spring deflects, changing the distance between the two electrode plates and consequently altering the circuit's oscillation frequency.
+By measuring this frequency change, the object's mass can be determined.
+Capacitive weight sensors consume minimal power and are cost-effective, with accuracy ranging from 1/200 to 1/500 (0.5% to 0.2%).

 4. Electromagnetic Force Weight Sensor

-It uses the principle that the load on the load-bearing platform is balanced with the electromagnetic force.
-When the object to be tested is placed on the load-bearing platform, one end of the lever is tilted upward; the photoelectric component detects the tilt signal, which is amplified and flows into the coil to generate an electromagnetic force to restore the lever to a balanced state.
-By digitally converting the current that generates the electromagnetic balance force, the quality of the measured object can be determined.
-The electromagnetic force weight sensor has high accuracy, which can reach 1/2000 to 1/60000, but the weighing range is only between tens of mg and 10 kg.
+This sensor type uses the principle that the load on the load-bearing platform is balanced by an electromagnetic force.
+When the test object is placed on the platform, one end of the lever tilts upward.
+A photoelectric component detects this tilt signal, which is amplified and fed into a coil to generate an electromagnetic force that restores the lever to equilibrium.
+By digitally converting the current that generates the electromagnetic balance force, the measured object's mass can be determined.
+Electromagnetic force weight sensors offer high accuracy, ranging from 1/2000 to 1/60000 (0.05% to 0.0017%), but their weighing range is typically limited to between tens of milligrams and 10 kilograms.
+These sensors are commonly used in precision analytical balances and laboratory applications.

 5. Magnetic Pole Variation Weight Sensor

-When the ferromagnetic element is mechanically deformed under the influence of the gravity of the measured object, internal stress is generated and the permeability is changed so that the induced voltage of the secondary coil wound on both sides of the ferromagnetic element (magnetic pole) changes accordingly.
-We can obtain the force applied to the magnetic pole by measuring the amount of voltage change, and then determine the mass of the object.
-The accuracy of the magnetic pole variation weight sensor is not high, generally 1/100.
-Its weighing range is tens to tens of thousands of kilograms, which is suitable for large tonnage weighing work
+When a ferromagnetic element undergoes mechanical deformation under the gravity of the measured object, internal stress is generated, changing the material's permeability.
+This causes the induced voltage of the secondary coil wound on both sides of the ferromagnetic element (magnetic pole) to change accordingly.
+By measuring the voltage change, the force applied to the magnetic pole can be determined, and thus the object's mass.
+Magnetic pole variation weight sensors have moderate accuracy, generally around 1/100 (1%), with weighing ranges from tens to tens of thousands of kilograms, making them suitable for large tonnage weighing applications.

 6. Vibrating Weight Sensor

-After there is a force on the elastic element, its natural vibration frequency is proportional to the square root of the applied force.
-By measuring the change in natural frequency, we can obtain the force of the measured object acting on the elastic element, and then its mass can be obtained.
-There are two types of vibrating sensors: vibrating wire and tuning fork type.
+When force is applied to an elastic element, its natural vibration frequency becomes proportional to the square root of the applied force.
+By measuring the change in natural frequency, the force exerted by the measured object on the elastic element can be determined, and subsequently its mass.
+There are two main types of vibrating sensors: vibrating wire and tuning fork.

-The elastic element of a vibrating wire sensor is a string wire.
-When the object is on the load-bearing platform, the intersection point of the V-shaped string is pulled down, and the pulling force of the left string increases, and the pulling force of the right string decreases.
-The inherent frequencies of the two strings change differently.
-If we calculate the difference between the two frequencies, we can obtain the mass of the object.
+The elastic element of a vibrating wire sensor is a tensioned wire.
+When an object is placed on the load-bearing platform, the intersection point of the V-shaped string is pulled down, increasing the tension in the left string and decreasing it in the right string.
+The natural frequencies of the two strings change differently.
+By calculating the difference between these two frequencies, the object's mass can be obtained.

 Figure 3.
 Structure of vibrating wire sensors

-The elastic element of the tuning fork sensor is a tuning fork.
-A piezoelectric element is fixed at the end of the tuning fork, which oscillates at the inherent frequency of the tuning fork, and the oscillation frequency can be measured.
-When an object is placed on the load-bearing platform, the inherent frequency of the tuning fork is under stress in the tensile direction, and the degree of increase is proportional to the square root of the applied force.
-After we measure the change of the natural frequency, the force exerted by the heavy object on the tuning fork can be obtained, and then the mass of it can also be obtained.
-The tuning fork sensor has small power consumption, the measurement accuracy is as high as 1/10000-1/200000, and the weighing range is 500g-10kg.
+The elastic element of the tuning fork sensor is a tuning fork structure.
+A piezoelectric element is fixed at the end of the tuning fork, which oscillates at the tuning fork's natural frequency.
+When an object is placed on the load-bearing platform, the tuning fork experiences stress in the tensile direction, and its natural frequency increases proportionally to the square root of the applied force.
+By measuring the change in natural frequency, the force exerted on the tuning fork can be determined, and thus the mass.
+Tuning fork sensors have low power consumption, measurement accuracy as high as 1/10000-1/200000 (0.01% to 0.0005%), and weighing ranges from 500g to 10kg.

 Figure 4.
 Tuning Fork Sensor